dwrobel/flatcam/README.md

 30.01.2019

-- added a space before Y coordinate in end_code() function in some of the postprocessor files
+- added a space before Y coordinate in end_code() function in some of the preprocessor files
 - added in Calculators Tool an Electroplating Calculator.
 - remade the App Menu for Editors: now they will be showed only when the respective Editor is active and hidden when the Editor is closed.
 - added a traceback report in the TCL Shell for the errors that don't allow creation of an object; useful to trace exceptions/errors